GAM-team/GAM/wiki/Users.md

 ```
 gam ou /Path/To/Ou update user updateprimaryemail "^(.+)@(.+)$" "\1_grad@\2"
 ```
+The `preview` option allows verification of the primary email address changes before commiting the changes.

 If the user's current primary email address does not match the <REMatchPattern> then no modification is made.

 ## Update a user's attributes with JSON data